deboragoncalves/nlw-return/README.md

 # NLW Return
-Project is been developed during the NLW Return 2022, an event from Rocketseat.
+Project was developed during the NLW Return 2022, an event from Rocketseat.
+For me, the main objective of this event was to learn React, so I prefered to do only the frontend.
+In the future, I pretend to refactor this project adding the backend in Nodejs and also mobile using React Native.

 ## Start the project